gorlach-ui/projects/README.md

-# Felix Gorlach — AI & Business Process Automation Portfolio
+ AI & Business Process Automation Portfolio

 > This repository showcases applied AI projects from academic coursework, with a focus on building efficient, automated, and intelligent systems.